It's just the steel... the wood... the motion.

 Prettiest bucket ever :-)

 Not so hard to get something going.
 I had a lot of dry kindling in the house.
-But then I did what I always do-- as soon as there was a hopeful bit of flame, I threw a big piece of wet wood on top, jostled the lot and nearly put it out.
+But then I did what I usually do-- as soon as there was a hopeful bit of flame, I threw a big piece of wet wood on top, jostled the lot and nearly put it out.

 That's like me, isn't it?
 Isn't that what I always do?
 And the sad truth is, I'm just like that woodpile out there, wet, mossy, with bugs, so far from ideal that it's a joke.
 With bad timing, too.

-But, you know what the real truth is?
+But, you know what the truth is?

 That pile's gonna burn.

-It's gonna heat the house.
+It's gonna heat the place.